Living in the United States

 Coming to college can be stressful.
 Doing so in another country can be even harder.
 Columbia College recognizes the unique struggles students face.
 You can receive one-on-one attention as you transition to college life in the United States.
 Counseling Services provides short-term services to help you with struggles you may face while a student at Columbia College.
 Your success is our goal, and being healthy is an important factor to your overall success.

 Money and banking

 Most banks in Columbia offer the opportunity for students to open a bank account.
 To open a bank account, you will need your passport, your Columbia College identification card, as well as a cash deposit.
 In the event you do not yet have your Columbia College ID, some banks require a second piece of photo identification.
 In some cases, your bank may require that you keep a minimum amount of money in your account to avoid services charges.

 Checking and savings are the most common types of accounts for students.
 A checking account allows you to deposit money into the account and then use debit cards or write checks to make purchases.
 This allows you to make purchases without carrying large amounts of cash.
-Savings accounts allow deposits to accumulate interest, but you may not be able to use a debit card or write checks in order to make purchases.
+Savings accounts allow deposits to accumulate interest.
+However, you may not be able to use a debit card or write checks to make purchases.